BobbyJoeCool/CSD-325/README.md

 4) Install Bext per instructions in Bext article in Reading List.
 5) Run the code in a command line interface to see the colors.
 6) Open up a drawing application.
 Use a text element to include each team member's name and assignment number at the top of the drawing.
 Create a flowchart that models the above program.
 Copy/paste the diagram into a Word document and save to your module-5 directory.

+## Module 6
+11/10/2025 - 11/16/2025

+In this module, you'll be continuing the forest fire simulation project.

+For this module you'll be making modifications for a brownfield development on a current program modified from a previous program, based on an original program, all of which are forest fire simulations.
+You'll also need to revise your original flowchart to reflect those changes.
+The latest source code is provided...have fun!

+### Discussion Board

+In this module's discussion board assignment, answer the following questions:

+- Using the Pragmatic Programmer reading assignment, select one (1) topic and complete the following:
+  - Why did you select this topic?
+  - Summarize the main points (in your own words) of that topic in three or four sentences.
+  - Find at least one additional resource (video, book, article, website, etc.) that supports your summary.
+Write an additional 1-2 sentences.
+Include a link to that resource.

+### Assignments
+#### Assignment 6.2
+**Forest Fire Simulation: Program and Revised Flowchart**

+For this assignment, you have two tasks.
+The first is make the modifications listed below to the forestfiresim.py program.
+The second is to revise the teams' original flowchart to reflect those modifications.
+The team needs to work together on the program and the flowchart.   **hint.. to see maximum color, I ran this through the command line, not an IDE.

+1) Create (if you haven't already) a directory in CSD-325 named module-6.
+2) Download (if you haven't already) the attached file in Module 5: forestfiresim.py.
+3) Make the following modifications to the program:
+    - Add a lake roughly in the center of the display.
+You might want to take a look at the video above titled Mod5 Cartesian for a brief explanation of how elements are placed in a display.
+    - The water feature should use a different character (not A or @) and be blue.
+    - The water feature cannot be modified once it is in place, the water feature acts as a firebreak that flames cannot cross.

+4) Document all your code changes, and save as forestfiresim_325.py to your module-6 directory.
+5) Open up a drawing application.
+Use a text element to include each team member's name and assignment number at the top of the drawing.
+Create a flowchart that depicts the revisions.
+Copy/paste the diagram into a Word document and save to your module-6 directory.